Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 - If I backfill this column, what systems will notice?

-Those are workflow questions.
-A catalog that cannot answer them is just a nicer UI for confusion.
+Those are workflow questions, and a catalog that cannot answer them is just a nicer UI for confusion.

 Search is the shallow problem

 The harder problem starts after the user finds something plausible.
-Now they need to know whether the dataset is right for their use case.
-That requires context:
+Now, they need to know whether the dataset is right for their use case.
+That requires context of:

 - freshness